 Many of the techniques people use to increase credit card spend involve trips to drug stores, grocery stores, and Walmart to buy or unload gift cards and reload cards.
 If you prefer to stay home, or you travel often abroad, those techniques probably aren’t much use to you.
 Kiva loans can be a good alternative.
 Note that if you are abroad, it’s a good idea to use a VPN, or remote control software to make your Kiva payments appear to come from the US.
 Otherwise, PayPal may stop the payments because they’ll appear to be suspicious.

 - If you haven’t already signed up with Kiva, you can do so through my link: www.kiva.org/invitedto/milepoint/by/FrequentMiler.
+I won’t earn any referral credit or anything, but I will get an email saying that my friend has joined Kiva.

 - Find a loan and finance it here: www.kiva.org/lend.